 California Probate FAQI have a small estate.
 Does it have to be probated?
 In California, estates that are valued at more than $150,000 (including only probate assets) generally have to be probated.
 There are exceptions made if the decedent is survived by a spouse.
-See the small estates page for more information.

 What is an executor?
 The executor, also called an administrator or personal representative, is the person who is responsible for management of the probate, which includes preparing an inventory, paying bills, filing taxes, and distributing the estate after a court order is obtained.
 The executor is nominated in the will.
 If there is no will, or if all of the executors who are nominated have died or are unwilling to serve as executor, state law provides that the decedent's closest relatives have the highest priority to become administrator of the estate.
 Depending on the circumstances, this person may be called the executor, administrator, personal representative, or administrator with will annexed.